Cheapest Place to Buy a Suitcase (2026): 9 Options Ranked

 Costco – Best for Luggage Sets

-Costco sells Samsonite luggage sets (typically 2-3 pieces) for $150-250.
-That’s roughly the price of a single piece at full retail.
+Costco sells Samsonite luggage sets, usually 2 or 3 pieces, for roughly what a single piece costs at full retail.
 The quality is identical to what Samsonite sells elsewhere – same materials, same warranty.

 Costco’s luggage selection is limited (usually 3-5 options at any given time), but what they carry is curated well.
 They also sell their Kirkland Signature branded luggage, which is made by Travelpro and costs about 40% less than the equivalent Travelpro model.